Alexandra-Wernersson/Merlin/README.md

 <sub>*Logo designed by Sofía Franco Oñate*</sub>

-Merlin is a simulation-based inference (SBI) package to perform cosmological + nuisance parameter estimation with 3x2pt angular power spectrum measurements from Stage IV surveys.
+Merlin is a simulation-based inference (SBI) package for cosmological + nuisance parameter estimation with 3x2pt measurements from Stage IV surveys.
 It is built on top of the [swyft](https://github.com/undark-lab/swyft) code to perform Marginal Neural Ratio Estimation (MNRE) and the [cloelib](https://github.com/cloe-org/cloelib) library for the 3x2pt theory predictions.

 ## Installation